 Undyed Yarn: On solid colored carpets not enough dye was applied to completely saturate the carpet.
-When printing with print screens, the screen pattern can become clogged, not allowing the dye to pass through the holes in the screen.
+When printing with print screens, the screen pattern can become clogged.
+Clogging will not allowing the dye to pass through the holes in the screen.

 Ugly Out: As it pertains to carpet, the loss of a carpets original appearance.

 Vacuum Cleaner Marks: Shading is a normal characteristic of luxurious, dense, cut pile carpet.
 Shading typically becomes most apparent right after vacuuming.
 This visual effect is caused by the tips of the tufts reflecting light differently than the sides of the tufts.
 It is an aesthetic quality in the carpet design and not a defect.

 Watermarking aka Pooling: A color change appearance effect resulting from the reversal or bending of carpet pile fibers.
 Light is either absorbed or reflected from the pile.
 A common condition and is not related to carpet construction or fiber type.
 Watermarking or pooling is not the basis for a claim.